0 Items in Your Cart

 There are many nursing specialties under the broad umbrella of geriatric nursing, from intensive care, to emergency, to cardiac, to oncology.

-A common geriatrics specialty is a medications nurse who has additional pharmacology training.
+Some geriatric nurses receive additional pharmacology training.
 This nurse has an extensive knowledge of drugs (and their effects on the elderly), and oversees the administration of medications to patients.
-Many state and federal laws now dictate how facilities can restrain their patients either physically or medicinally, so the medications nurse must be aware of these laws and see that the facility abides by these rules.
+Many state and federal laws now dictate how facilities can restrain their patients either physically or medicinally, so geriatric nurses must be aware of these laws and see that the facility abides by these rules.

 Another type of geriatric nurse is a charge nurse who oversees a particular shift of nurses and aides who care for the elderly.
 Although all health providers are required to do a lot of paperwork to document the care they provide and patients' progress, the charge nurse and administrators are responsible for even more documentation required by HMOs, the federal government, and insurance providers.